Should

 Spanking Is Negative

-corporal punishment is never necessary, and it definitely is not a requirement
+punishment is almost never necessary, and it definitely is

-deserves a small spanking for something that he has done, then what does he
+spanking for something that he or she has done, then what does he or she

 If parents spank their children, they may

-be giving the message that it’s good to strike another human if you are bigger
+be giving the message that it is good to strike another human if you are bigger

 and stronger and if you do not like what that person has done.
 Sometimes young